Orsoral/Portfolio-Wordpress-Theme/readme.txt

 === elia ===

-Contributors: automattic
+Contributors: automattic, cornelia Laros
 Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

 Requires at least: 4.0
 Tested up to: 4.8
 Stable tag: 1.0.0
-License: GNU General Public License v2 or later License URI: LICENSE
+License: GNU General Public License v2 and later License URI: LICENSE

-A starter theme called elia.
+A custom theme called Elia based on Underscores.me for the personal and professional branding of cornelia’s wordpress sites.

 == Description ==

-Description
+A theme implementing the personal branding of cornelia into wordpress.

 == Installation ==